thomo/ansible-inadyn/README.md

 Ansible role to install and configure inadyn-mt.

-I use it by myself on CentOS 7.
+I use it by myself on CentOS 7 and CentOS 8.

 Installation
 ------------